How to pay the Climate Change Levy and how long your payment will take to reach HMRC.

 By cheque through the post

-Send your cheque made payable to ‘HM Revenue and Customs only’ followed by your 13-digit Climate Change Levy reference number to:
+Make the cheque payable to ‘HM Revenue and Customs only’ and write your 13-digit Climate Change Levy reference number on the back of the cheque.

 Allow 3 working days for your payment to reach us.